 Combining with other acids: glycolic acid can be combined with other acids but be careful of their strengths (think of individual acid strengths and their combined strength) or they may cause irritation.

 You can use glycolic acid in emulsions but you will need to watch the pH.
-Glycolic acid can quickly drop the pH very low, and most emulsifiers can’t handle a pH below 3.5 - 4.
-So you may need to adjust the pH up a little, or the emulsion will break..
+Glycolic acid can quickly drop the pH very low, and most emulsifiers can't handle a pH below 3.5 - 4.
+So, you may need to adjust the pH up a little, or the emulsion will break.

-Types Of Products That Use Glycolic Acid
+What Types Of Products Contain Glycolic Acid?

 Glycolic acid is found in cleansers, toners, serums, moisturisers and peels.